abdelmalek-maskri/MAX-SAT/README.md

 - **Mutation**: Bit-flip mutation
 - **Fitness Function**: Number of clauses satisfied

-You can enable additional selection and variation strategies by uncommenting the corresponding sections in the script.
+you can enable additional selection and variation strategies by uncommenting the corresponding sections in the script.

 ---